 If you believe you’re not entirely reaching your potential at the moment, consider consulting a coach about the current situation in your job, personal life, or academic career.
 You might find the best partner in a good coach who can show you the big picture and how to navigate it properly.

 We hope you enjoyed reading our article.
-To turn your knowledge into a more efficient, effective coaching practice, don’t forget to sign up for your own month of access to Quenza, for $1.
+To turn your knowledge into a more efficient, effective coaching practice, don’t forget to sign up for your 1 month of Quenza for $1.

 - ^ Flaherty, J. (2010).
 Coaching: Evoking Excellence in Others.
 3rd Edition.
 NY: Routledge.